nikita2899/Home-Rental-System/README.md

 # Home-Rental-System:
-A website that digitizes property buying and selling.
+- A website that digitizes property buying and selling.
-Front-end technologies used are HTML,CSS,JavaScript.
+- Front-end technologies used are HTML,CSS,JavaScript.
-Bootstrap is used for CSS styling.
+- Bootstrap is used for CSS styling.
+- MySQL is used for database.
-Back-end technology used is PHP, and run using Tomcat Apache server.
+- Back-end technology that is used is PHP, and the website is run using Tomcat Apache server.

 ## Images: